Programs : Brochure

 Students on this program travel to three parts of Spain to learn about some of the critical issues affecting Spanish society in the wake of the global economic crisis.
 Students will have the opportunity to hear from a range of policymakers addressing these issues as well as affected groups and individuals, and will be encouraged to reflect and write on how Spain's situation and efforts in these areas are similar or different from the US.
 Topics will include: the challenge of regional diversity and separatist movements, debates about feminism, the Roma community, integration of immigrants and minority rights, activism against housing evictions, youth unemployment and the broader challenges and repercussions of economic austerity.

-The four-week program will run in early fall 2017 and will be led by Dr. Edgar Kiser, UW Professor of Sociology, and Dr. Marisa Herrera, in the Office of Minority Affairs and Diversity.
+The four-week program will run in early fall 2018 and will be led by Dr. Edgar Kiser, UW Professor of Sociology.
+Kiser's specific areas of interest include political sociology, and the effects of culture and history on politics.

 The program will begin with a three-day introduction to Spain in the nation’s energetic capital, Madrid.
 The session in Madrid is designed to introduce students to historical and contemporary Spain, and will include walking tours of the city, site visits and meetings designed to update students on the country’s current situation and challenges as seen from the nation’s capital.